KristopherManalo/cse15l-lab-reports/LabReport2.md

 ### The Fix
 The solution is to create a boolean value that represents a flag of whether the lowest value is skipped.
 Once it detects true, it will no longer skip any values, preventing situations where multiple instances of the same value are skipped.
 ## What I learned - Part 3
+Within the past 2 weeks, I learned much more about actually using JUnit.
+I am a tactile learner, naturally actually doing something in a lab is much more beneficial to me then listening or watching someone else debug a program.
+So the labwork requring the students to actively work towards debugging some code and writing tests has been incredibly valuable.
+Additionally, the concept of servers have always intmidated me, even the most basic step of using a prebuilt library doing the bulk of the hardwork for me.
+However setting up in lab has removed the first mental hurdle of the ideas of servers for me.